An underwater glider prior to descent. In the background the research ship Ludwig Prandtl. -image: HZG-

 and Coastal Ocean Dynamics

+Our division Operational Systems is dedicated to observing the coastal ocean.
 We develope technologies as well as observing strategies and systems for long-term observations of coastal ocean dynamics ranging from physical to biogeochemical processes.

 Our fields of research are e.g. submesoscale dynamics, the role of turbulence for local energy cascades, instabilities and mixing, the impact of windfarms construction, currents and waves, and atmospheric and oceanic boundary layer processes.

 The scientific work of the divison is closely linked with stakeholder interactions and science communication.